laurence-trippen/Java-Properties-Generator/README.md

 # by Laurence Trippen

-At first you must create an class which represents the Java Properties files as an object.
-In this example the class will take the name Configuration.
+At first you create a class which represents the Java Properties files as an object.
-The class needs the *@ConfigFile* annotation with an path as parameter.
+In this example, this class will have the name "configuration".

-The path can be relative or absolute in the file system, but the path must exist otherwise a PathNotFoundException will be thrown.
+The class needs the *@ConfigFile* annotation with a path as parameter.
+The path can be relative or absolute in the file system, but the path must exist, otherwise a "PathNotFoundException" will appear.
 The library will recognize the *@ConfigFile* annotation.

-All class members you want to save in the properties file must be annotated with *@ConfigProperty* and additional getter and setter must be added.
+All class members you want to save in the properties file, must be annotated with *@ConfigProperty*, additional "getter" and "setter" must be added.

 ## The Configuration class